 Tenure holders are implementing the spring impact management strategy detailed in the UWIR.

-Section 9.5 of the UWIR sets out the impact mitigation responsibilities and section 9.6 sets out the monitoring requirements.
+The UWIR sets out the impact mitigation and monitoring responsibilities.

 OGIA, in collaboration with research partners, is continuing its research into understanding of the groundwater flow system to support future revisions of the UWIR.

-The Department of Environment and Science (DES) is responsible for monitoring compliance with obligations under the UWIR.
+The Department of Environment and Science is responsible for monitoring compliance with obligations under the UWIR.

 The GasFields Commission works to improve sustainability and co-existence between rural landholders, regional communities and the onshore gas industry in Queensland.
 OGIA liaises with the GasFields Commission in relation to water extraction issues.